Image: Kristian Messere in Harmonia from City of Wine (John Lauener)

 In the final year of the project, each school committed to produce one of the plays as part of their 2008/09 theatre season.
 Brian, Naomi and Ned attended each show in rehearsal and returned for opening night.
 In May 2009, Nightswimming brought these seven productions – and more than 165 students! – to Toronto’s Theatre Passe Muraille, where the seven play cycle was performed in its entirety twice over the course of six days as the City of Wine Festival.

 Following this massive endeavour – perhaps Canada’s largest workshop production ever! – Brian collated his dramaturgical notes on the seven plays from watching the festival, and incorporated comments from faculty, students and audience members.
 Ned then undertook the daunting process of revising all seven plays in the light of these dramaturgical notes, plus his own extensive observations of the plays in action.
-This revision process took more than two years, and resulted in production-ready scripts for the full cycle.
+This revision process took more than two years, and resulted in production-ready scripts for the seven play cycle.

 In 2021, members of the Kingston, Ontario, community where Ned lives came together to read all seven plays on Zoom.
 Bringing these timely plays alive was a fabulous example of a community coming together to explore stories that examine all the complexities of how communities come together (and fall apart).

-City of Wine Festival
+City of Wine Festival – 2006-2009

 This national project offered a once-in-a-lifetime opportunity for more than 165 students to participate directly in the development and production of a new play in partnership with leading theatre artists and their fellow students across the country.
 To accomplish this Nightswimming established relationships with the following theatre training programs: Grenfell College (Corner Brook, Nfld); Concordia University (Montreal); George Brown College Theatre School (Toronto); Humber College Performance Training Program (Toronto); York University (Toronto); Studio 58 (Langara College, Vancouver) and Simon Fraser University, Contemporary Arts (Vancouver).
 The National Theatre School of Canada (Montreal) and the University of Alberta (Edmonton) also participated in early phases of the project.